icebob/moleculer-java-site/src/lifecycle.md

 ## Broker lifecycle

-This section describes what happens when the Service Broker starts or stops.
+This section describes what happens when the `ServiceBroker` starts or stops.

 ### Starting logic